Port Union Rental Homes

 1 baths

 Cross Streets: Lawrence Ave E & Port Union Rd. ** Directions: South of Lawrence Ave e off Port Union Rd.
-Min Lease 6-12 months.
-Location, Location, Location!
-Welcome to Port Union and Lawrence by the lake waterfront.
-This bright and spacious one-bedroom apartment features a walk-out to a private
+Also available Short term Min Lease 6 months.
+Welcome to Port Union & Lawrence by the lake Ontario waterfront.
+This extremely bright quite one-bedroom apartment features a walk-out to a

 Listed by: Mona Fatemi Badi ,Homelife Landmark Realty Inc. (416) 788-8003